the-ahuja-lab/OncoGen.AI/README.md

 ## 📌 Acknowledgments

+Special thanks to the developers of: VEP, ANNOVAR, GATK, CNVKit, InterVar, igvShiny, Gemini LLM, VarSome and other open-source libraries used in this project.

+---

+## 👥 Contributors

 Developed by **Ahuja Lab**, IIIT-Delhi & **Rajiv Gandhi Cancer Institute and Research Centre**.

-Special thanks to the developers of:
-- VEP
-- ANNOVAR
-- GATK
-- CNVKit
-- InterVar
-- igvShiny
-- Gemini LLM
-- VarSome

 ---